kylephan5/kylephan5/README.md

 I'm Kyle, a rising senior studying computer science at the University of Notre Dame.

-- Current SWE intern on data systems team @ Gecko Robotics
+- Incoming SWE at Gecko Robotics 🤠
-- Previous SWE intern at iCapital and colonist.io
+- Previous SWE intern at Gecko Robotics, iCapital, and colonist.io
 - I love cooking, playing Catan, doing origami, and watching my LA Clippers let me down for the umpteenth year in a row.

 Learn more about me @ [kylephan5.github.io](https://kylephan5.github.io/) or email me @ kphan2@nd.edu!